dojot/docs/source/iotagent-architecture.rst

 queues, sockets, etc., and should not rely solely in deployment scenarios features (such as different IoT agents for different tenants).
 For instance, for topic based protocols, such as MQTT, one might want to force different topics for different tenants.
-Should a device publishes data to a particular topic that is owned by other tenant, this message is ignored or blocked (sending an error back to the device might be an optional behavior).
+Should a device publish data to a particular topic that is owned by other tenant, this message is ignored or blocked (sending an error back to the device might be an optional behavior).
 Therefore no device from one tenant can send messages to any device from other tenant.